oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 `azd`:
 : OPTIONAL A JSON object that conatains values that remain immutable throughout the call chain.

-`req_ctx`:
+`rctx`:
 : OPTIONAL A JSON object that describes the environmental context of the requested transaction.

 ### Requester Context {#requester-context}
-The Txn-Token SHOULD contain an `req_ctx` claim.
+The Txn-Token SHOULD contain an `rctx` claim.
 This MAY include the IP address information of the originating user, as well as information about the computational entity that requested the Txn-Token.

-The JSON value of the `req_ctx` claim MAY include any values the Txn-Token Service determines are interesting to downstream services that rely on the Txn-Token.
+The JSON value of the `rctx` claim MAY include any values the Txn-Token Service determines are interesting to downstream services that rely on the Txn-Token.
 The following claims are defined so that if they are included, they have the following meaning:

 * `req_ip` The IP address of the requester.
 This MAY be the end-user or a robotic process that requested the Transaction
 * `authn` The authentication method used to idenitfy the requester.
 Its value is a URN that uniquely identifies the method used.